rachedblili/MCP-Transition/README.md

 - Synchronous execution with async workarounds
 - Direct API calls without abstraction

 **Why PydanticAI?** I chose PydanticAI as the starting framework because it provides the cleanest, non-vendor-specific approach to building AI agents.
-Unlike framework-specific solutions, PydanticAI offers excellent separation between conversation management and tooling, making it ideal for demonstrating MCP integration patterns.
+Unlike framework-specific solutions, PydanticAI offers excellent separation beten conversation management and tooling, making it ideal for demonstrating MCP integration patterns.

 **Alternative Frameworks:** This is just one of many possible implementations!
 For the same agent implemented across **8 different frameworks** (LangChain, LangGraph, CrewAI, Llama-Index, OpenAI Assistants, Anthropic, and Atomic Agents), check out my [**Agent Framework Comparison Repository**](https://github.com/rachedblili/AgentExamples).
 You can use any of these as your starting point for MCP integration.